kjx/inheritator2/README.md

 To avoid re-writing a parser, inheritator2 is currently parasitc on Kernan's parser.
 You need to install the "KernanCompiler.cs" module in the "modules/platform" directory to expose the compiler.
+(You currently need to run on a hacked version of Kernan to expose more of the parse tree via the execution tree: this will change when we switch to using the parse tree)

-Kernan's execution tree is transformed into more abstract "common" AST
+Kernan's execution tree is transformed into a more abstract "common" AST
---- ideally this AST would be common across different Grace implementations for implementing type checkers etc. To port inheritator2 to another Grace system, either that system should export the common AST; we write a wedge that converts the native AST to the common AST; or we write or get a Grace parser that produces the common
+--- ideally this AST would be common across different Grace implementations (ha!) for implementing type checkers etc. To port inheritator2 to another Grace system, either that system should export the common AST; we write a wedge that converts the native AST to the common AST; or we write or get a Grace parser that produces the common